antongolub/yarn-audit-fix/README.md

 Not everything can be repaired, alack.

 ## Contributing
-Feel free to open any issues: for bugs, feature requests or questions.
+Feel free to open any issues: bugs, feature requests or other questions.
 You're always welcome to suggest a PR.
 Just fork this repo, write some code, add some tests and push your changes.
 Any feedback is appreciated.